bennycheung/bennycheung.github.io/_posts/2022-11-02-stable-diffusion-training-for-embeddings.md

 ## Stable Diffusion Train Embedding
 We found that training with embeddings is easier than training with a hypernetwork for generating self-portraits.
 Our training yielded good results which we are satisfied with.

+### Important Notes on Hardware Requirements
+It is important to note that you will require a GPU with at least 8GB of VRAM in order to train a personal embedding model.
+This is a hardware requirement that is essential for generating quality images, and the lack of a sufficient GPU could result in poor image quality or low performance.

+If you don't have a video card that is compatible, you should consider using cloud infrastructure for training.
+You can create your own embeddings model using Runpod.Io, Google Colab, or another platform that provides cloud access to GPU-enabled hardware required for training.

 ### Step 1 - Create a new Embedding
--   Give it a name - this name is also what you will use in your prompts
+-   Give it a name - this name is also what you will use in your prompts, e.g. `realbenny-t1` for 1 token and `realbenny-t2` for 2 tokens embeddings.
+The name must be unique enough so that the textual inversion process will not confuse your personal embeddings with something else.
--   Set some initialization - I like to use "face" or "person" as it gives me a decent variety of results and is simple to remember when writing prompts
+-   Set some initialization - I like to use "face" or "person" as it gives me a decent variety of results and is simple to remember when writing prompts.
--   Set the number of vectors per token (recommend using 1 or 2, as it to be well balanced between edibility and accuracy for faces but it is ultimately up to your preferences)
+-   Set the number of vectors per token (recommend using 1 or 2, as it to be well balanced between edibility and accuracy for faces but it is ultimately up to your preferences).
     - More vectors tends to need more images so be prepared to generate more with this many vectors

 ### Step 2 - Process Images
 This step basically makes images 512x512 and can rename them
 - select a source directory of images (e.g. `/home/data/my_images`)
 - select a destination of images (e.g. `/home/data/my_images/preprocess`)
-- optionally select flip and add caption.
+- optionally select flip and add caption (using BLIP to automatically generate caption for the image).
 When we are training a person face, flipping the face is not a good idea.
-- click preprocess
+- click "Preprocess"

 ### Step 3 - Train

 ![Stable Diffusion Training Embeddings Setting Annotated]({{ site.baseurl }}images/stable-diffusion-training-for-embeddings/Stable_Diffusion_05_Training_Embeddings_Setting_annotated.png)
+*Figure.
+Showing a example screen of Stable Diffusion settings - training for embeddings*

 - paste the destination directory from step 2. into the "Dataset directory" box (e.g. `/home/data/my_images/preprocess`)
 - set the learning rate is very important, this will affect the neural network training